LukasVN/LukasVN/README.md

 <img align="right" alt="Making Games" width="400" src="https://cdn.dribbble.com/users/1025838/screenshots/6220885/devguy3.gif"/>
 </a>

 - 📚 Completed a specialized course in Video Game and Virtual Reality Development.
-Currently working on personal projects, releasing a demo on Steam, and actively participating in Game Jams while seeking a junior position in the game industry.

 - 👀 Interested in game development and programming.

 - 💻 Most experienced with Unity Engine and C#/.NET, but also learning Unreal Engine with C++.

-- 🌱 Continuously expanding my knowledge in game development (mainly programming) through self-driven projects and practical experimentation.
+- 🌱 Currently working on personal projects, releasing a demo on Steam, and actively participating in Game Jams while seeking a junior position in the game industry.

 - 📫 My Socials: https://linktr.ee/LukkasVN
 <br>